rajaovi/react-concepts/concepts/src/pages/hooks/useMemo/README.md

 useMemo cache the result of a calculation between renders.
 It's used to optimize performance by preventing unnecessary recalculations of expensive values.

+- It Optimize the performance of your React application by memoizing expensive computations.
+Memoization is the process of caching the results of a function call based on its input parameters.
 - The useMemo hook takes two arguments: A function that performs the calculation and An array of dependencies.
 - The hook will only recalculate the value when one of the dependencies has changed.
 Otherwise, it will return the cached value from the previous render.